mbr/simplekv/docs/cache.rst

 Caches speed up access to stores greatly, if used right.
 Usually, these require combining two :class:`~simplekv.KeyValueStore` instances of the same or different kind.
-A typical example is a store that uses a :class:`~simplekv.memory.memcachestore.MemcacheStore` in front of a :class:`~simplekv.fs.FilesystemStore`:
+A simple example without error-handling0 is a store that uses a :class:`~simplekv.memory.redisstore.RedisStore` in front of a :class:`~simplekv.fs.FilesystemStore`:

 ::

-  from simplekv.memory.memcachestore import MemcacheStore from simplekv.fs import FilesystemStore from simplekv.cache import CacheDecorator
+  from simplekv.memory.redisstore import RedisStore from simplekv.fs import FilesystemStore from simplekv.cache import CacheDecorator

-  import memcache
+  from redis import StrictRedis

-  # initialize memcache instance
+  # initialize redis instance
-  mc = memcache.Client(['localhost:11211'])
+  r = StrictRedis()

   store = CacheDecorator(
-    cache=MemcacheStore(mc),
+    cache=RedisStore(r),
     store=FilesystemStore('.')
   )